mayank26saxena/lazygit/README.md

 # Task Lists
 - [X] Submit package to PyPi.
 - [X] Add support for Python 3+.
+- [X] Option to make commit on a branch.
+Default branch is master.
 - [ ] Add git pull operation before push.